tferguson1028/tferguson1028/README.md

-## 👋 Hi, I’m Tesean Ferguson
+## 👋 Hi, I’m Tesean Ferguson,

-I'm a recent grad with a BS in Computer Science.
+I'm a newish software and game developer.

-I've also done SE training with PerScholas.
+- BS in Computer Science.

-I like making games.
+- SE training with PerScholas.

 ### <ins>Interests</ins>
-- 👀 **I’m interested in:** Game Development and Software Development; this includes design, AI, and pretty much anything else within both the development and design process.
+- 👀 **I’m interested in:** Game Development, Software Development, UI/UX Design, AI, and pretty much anything else within both the development and design process.
-- 🌱 **I’m currently learning:** A lot of different things.
+- 🌱 **I’m currently learning:** Swift, React, Firebase, Supabase, Godot, and some other tools to help along the way.
 - 🛠️ **I'm currently working on:** My Github readme, portfolio website, and a game using Godot and Supabase.

 ### <ins align="center">Skills</ins>